 Heim’s attempt to heal this divide added four “sub-space” dimensions to Einstein’s four, making a total of eight.
 Later he decided that two of the dimensions were unnecessary, and removed them from the theory.
 His two sub-space dimensions coupled the forces of electromagnetism and gravity, which meant that theoretically, electromagnetic energy could be converted into gravity.
 This is the principle that his hyperdrive idea was based upon.
 The theory was so compelling and the math worked out so well that after Heim announced it, Wernher von Braun— the man leading the Saturn 5 rocket program— contacted Heim and asked him whether the Saturn 5 was a waste of money.

 The theory propelled Heim into celebrity status in Germany, where he started appearing in magazines, in newspapers, and on television.
-But when he was unable to raise the money to develop the hyperdrive idea further, he retreated into isolation to develop the theories further.
+But when he was unable to raise the money to develop the hyperdrive, he retreated into isolation to investigate the theories further.

 In the 1980s Heim began to work with a theorist named Walter Dröscher who restored the two dimension which Heim had originally discarded from his theory.
 The result was the theory of “Heim-Dröscher space,” which was a mathematical description of an eight-dimensional universe.
 It describes gravity, anti-gravity (dark energy), electromagnetism, and quantum forces.
 It also describes the force which would allow hyperdrive to become a reality.

-Burkhard Heim died in 2001, but Walter Dröscher has continued the work, and teamed up with a physicist named Jochem Häuser to produce a paper proposing an experiment to test Heim’s quantum theory.
+Burkhard Heim died in 2001, but Walter Dröscher continued the work, and teamed up with a physicist named Jochem Häuser to produce a paper proposing an experiment to test Heim’s quantum theory.
 The experiment calls for a magnetic field of extremely high intensity, but space propulsion researchers at Sandia National Laboratories think it might just be possible to perform the experiment using their “Z Machine” X-ray generator.
-But they are waiting for the math behind the theories to be better understood before they volunteer the use of the expensive piece of equipment.
+They decided to wait for the math behind the theories to be better understood before volunteering the use of the expensive piece of equipment.

 Because it is so complex and has had relatively little exposure, the Heim-Dröscher theory is still not well understood by most physicists.
 But its ability to calculate particle mass with uncanny accuracy has lent it a certain degree of credibility, because no theory before or since Heim’s can accomplish the same thing.
 If the theory is accurate, the hyperdrive propulsion field it allows may make a weekend trip to Mars a reality, and put the stars within our grasp.